maxf/geotranslator/README.md

 Various solutions are being developed and used by emergency services.
 This is a prototype for one solution.
 It's fast, open source, compatible, works offline, and is as accurate as your phone's GPS.

+Try it at: [https://maxf.github.io/geotranslator/](https://maxf.github.io/geotranslator).
+It's a PWA, so you can install it, too.

 Hopefully it'll inspire others to build better emergency service tools, until those tools (including this one) become redundant when [Advanced Mobile Location](https://en.wikipedia.org/wiki/Advanced_Mobile_Location) is supported across the board.